-- a) A student must be in possession of a relevant and applicable BComHons degree or have the status of a relevant and applicable BComHons degree as approved by the Senate.
+A student must be in possession of a relevant and applicable BComHons degree or have the status of a relevant and applicable BComHons degree as approved by the Senate.
 The study content of this degree must be to the satisfaction of the Dean and the director involved with the intended MCom studies.
-The degree should include the following modules (or similar modules): Research Methodology and Research Report, Applied Labour Relations, Labour Market Principles, Advanced Labour Relations, Organisational Development, Descriptive Statistics and Practical Statistics. - b) The student must have obtained a minimum average of $\underline{65\%}$ in the honours degree in order to qualify to be invited to the selection process. - c) Prospective students should also pass a selection process directed at the measurement of the competencies set for Labour Relations Practitioners.
+The degree should include the following modules (or similar modules): Research Methodology and Research Report, Applied Labour Relations, Labour Market Principles, Advanced Labour Relations, Organisational Development, Descriptive Statistics and Practical Statistics.

+The student must have obtained a minimum average of 65% in the honours degree in order to qualify to be invited to selection process.

+Prospective students should also pass a selection process directed at the measurement of the competencies set for Relations Practitioners.

+Qualification MASTER OF COMMERCE IN LABOUR RELATIONS MANAGEMENT

-Code: 5CFN01: E801M/P/V
+Qualification Code 5CFN01: E801M/P/V

+Campus Mahikeng, Potchefstroom, Vanderbijlpark

+Delivery Mode Full-time or part-time

 Module code Module description Credits

 LARM871 Dissertation 180

-Total credits for the curriculum 180
+Total credits for the curriculum 180 180